This page contains information about FEMA's Region I office, which serves the six New England states.

-FEMA’s mission is to support our first responders and ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.
+FEMA’s mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.
 Region I is responsible for these efforts in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.

 Serving Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont